-The Brattleboro Women's Chorus board of directors meets once a month at the Works at 7 am.
-At that hour, we can commandeer the large table and plan away!
+The Brattleboro Women's Chorus board of directors meets once a month at 7 am.
 Our board is vivacious, creative, supportive and full of wonderful energy (even at 7 am, which is saying a lot)!
 Read more about us, below.

 Carrie is a Brattleboro Women's Chorus "lifer;" she hasn't missed a session since chorus began.
 She now also sings with groups from the Vermont Jazz Center as well as in a female a cappella quartet called "Singcrony."
 She finds singing to be one of life's greatest pleasures and at times a spiritual experience, and is grateful to Chorus for the opportunity over the years to find and free her voice.